This is what inclusion looks like

-What is Inclusive Futures?
+What was Inclusive Futures?

 A group of men laugh while playing a board game about family planning.